 Maryland landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-- Ratio Utility Billing Disclosure – Landlords renting a unit with a shared utility meter that uses a ratio billing system must disclose in detail how such utilities are billed for the property.
+- Ratio Utility Billing Disclosure – Landlords must disclose billing details when renting out a unit with a shared utility meter which uses a ratio billing system.

-- Security Deposit Receipt – Maryland landlords collecting a security deposit must give a receipt to the tenant, containing specific information about the tenant’s rights regarding security deposits.
+- Security Deposit Receipt – Maryland landlords collecting a security deposit must give a receipt to the tenant.
+This must contain specific information about the tenant’s rights regarding security deposits.

-- Water and Sewage Utility Obligation Disclosure – Maryland landlords must provide a disclosure when charging tenants directly for water or sewage service, specifying the tenant’s obligation to pay but also the tenant’s right to receive receipts for charges.
+- Water and Sewage Utility Obligation Disclosure – Maryland landlords must provide a disclosure when charging tenants directly for water or sewage service.
+The disclosure confirms the tenant’s duty to pay, but also the tenant’s right to receive receipts for charges.

-- Statement of Habitation Disclosure – Landlord must, in all leases, describe any habitability defects on the property, and agree with the tenant on who will remedy outstanding issues.
+- Statement of Habitation Disclosure – Maryland landlord must disclose all issues with habitability in any property they rent.
+Leases also must agree on who will remedy outstanding issues.

 - Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.